The Neverhood: Development

 Doug TenNapel came up with the idea of a plasticine world in 1988, creating approximately 17 structures.
 Due to his dissatisfaction with the way David Perry ran Shiny Entertainment, TenNapel left the company in 1995.
 Two weeks later he announced at E3 that he started his own company, The Neverhood, Inc., which consisted of a number of people who worked on the Earthworm Jim game and its sequel.
 Steven Spielberg's DreamWorks Interactive, which had recently started, needed fresh and unusual projects and TenNapel approached Spielberg with the idea of a claymation game, with Spielberg accepting it for publication.
 The Neverhood, Inc. made a deal with DreamWorks Interactive and Microsoft, and the game went for development.
 According to the developers, creating the game's characters and scenery used up over three tons of clay.
 The Neverhood was shown at E3 1996 under the title The Neverhood: A Curious Wad of Klay Finds His Soul.

 After a year of work, The Neverhood was finally released to the public in 1996.
 The game elements were shot entirely on beta versions of the Minolta RD-175, making The Neverhood the first stop-motion production to use consumer digital cameras for professional use.

+The game was released in English for Microsoft Windows and in Japanese for PlayStation in 1998.
+A fan-made Russian dub was released in 1997 and Russian subtitles in 2022.
+A fan-made Czech subtitles was released in 2026.

 Soundtrack

 The game's soundtrack was composed and performed by Daniel Amos frontman Terry Scott Taylor and went on to win GMR magazine's "Best Game Music of the Year" award.
-Tom Clancy's video game composer Bill Brown called The Neverhood Soundtrack, "The Best of any of them (video game soundtracks)."
+Tom Clancy's video game composer Bill Brown called The Neverhood soundtrack "The Best of any of them (video game soundtracks)."